OpenRailAssociation/osrd-website/content/docs/guides/contribute/contribute-code/share-changes.en.md

 The author of a _pull request (PR)_ is responsible for its "life cycle".
 He is responsible for contacting the various parties involved, following the review, responding to comments and correcting the code following review (you could also check [dedicated page about code review]({{< ref "/docs/guides/contribute/code-review" >}})).

-> In the case of a large PR, don't hesitate to ask several reviewers to organize themselves, or even to carry out the review together, reviewers and author.

 1. **Open a _pull request_** \
    Once your changes are ready, you have to request integration with the `dev` branch.